The global food supply chain industry is turning to blockchain to ensure global food safety by tracking food farm to table.

 The catastrophic impact to human health can greatly damage consumer trust in a brand’s commitment to food safety.
-As Forbes writer Michael del Castillo pointed out in a recent article, “[s]ince 2015, Chipotle’s various food safety problems have wiped out 46% of its market capitalization, as its stock price fell from its all-time high of $23.4 billion to $12.6 billion [on Jan 8, 2019]”.
+As Forbes writer Michael del Castillo points out in a recent article, “Since 2015, Chipotle’s various food safety problems have wiped out 46% of its market capitalization, as its stock price fell from its all-time high of $23.4 billion to $12.6 billion (on Jan 8, 2019)”.

 This INNspired Article is brought to you by:Graph Blockchain Inc. (CSE:GBLC) is a blockchain development company that provides state-of-the-art private and customizable blockchain solutions for corporations and government agencies, ensuring all transactions are recorded, transparent and immutable.Send me an Investor Kit

-Currently, there is no efficient, cost-effective way to trace our food from the fork back to the farm.
-This market need is leading some of the world largest food companies to test the potential viability of tracking food via blockchain technology.
+Currently, there is no efficient, cost-effective way to trace our food from farm to table.
+This market need is leading some of the world’s largest food companies to test the potential viability of tracking food via blockchain technology.

 “We’re committed to providing our customers with safe, quality foods,” said Frank Yiannas, vice president of food safety for Walmart.
 “Our customers deserve a more transparent supply chain.
 We felt the one-step-up and one-step-back model of food traceability was outdated for the 21st century.
 This is a smart, technology-supported move that will greatly benefit our customers and transform the food system, benefitting all stakeholders.”

-In the spring of 2018, a reported 210 people across 36 states got serious ill from consuming E.coli-contaminated romaine lettuce.
-Nearly half of those people were sick enough to be hospitalized, according to the US Centers for Disease Control and Prevention (CDC), 27 of those people developed kidney failure and five people lost their lives.
+In the spring of 2018, a reported 210 people across 36 states got seriously ill from consuming E. coli-contaminated romaine lettuce.
+Nearly half of those people were sick enough to be hospitalized, according to the US Centers for Disease Control and Prevention; 27 of those people developed kidney failure and five people lost their lives.
 It took two months to pinpoint the source and bring the outbreak under control.

 “Inherently, the issue is complexity.
 A single product may go through six to eight stages of a supply chain before it ends up on shelves, making end-to-end traceability using current methods such as sampling nigh on impossible to achieve,” said Franks.
 “As such, we need only look at the rising number of food safety breaches, which can often result in irreversible reputational damage to understand how blockchain technology can revolutionize the industry by increasing the reliability of information.”

-Blockchain technology will allow the global food supply chain industry as well as governments and regulators to quickly pinpoint and quarantine the exact location of the contamination or even head them off before they occur.
+Blockchain technology will allow the global food supply chain industry as well as governments and regulators to quickly pinpoint and quarantine the exact location of the contamination or even head it off before it occurs.
 Farmers and processing plants not responsible for the origin of the contamination wouldn’t get caught up in the recall hysteria and retailers wouldn’t have to destroy otherwise safe foods.
 What once took months to identify, can be solved within minutes — and potentially save millions if not billions of dollars, company reputations and most importantly, people’s lives.

 South Korea holds huge potential for beef cuts and offals that are not in as high demand in North American markets, and consumers there have shown they will pay more for those products.
 Lower trade tariffs are also sure to help increase the value of those products for Canada’s ranchers.

-At the top of the new year for 2019, South Korea dropped tariffs on 95 percent of Canada’s exports, including beef, according to the Government of Canada website.
+At the top of the new year for 2019, South Korea dropped tariffs on 95 percent of Canada’s exports, including beef, according to the Canadian government.
 South Korean duties on Canadian exports of beef offal were 18 percent; and for fresh, chilled and frozen beef cuts tariffs were at 40 percent.
 For 2019, the tariffs will be reduced to 9.8 percent and 26.7 percent, respectively, and totally eliminated by 2030.